Harvey Korman: 1959–1966: Early years

-The Carol Burnett Show
+1967–1977: The Carol Burnett Show

 The 1967 debut of The Carol Burnett Show gave Korman his greatest recognition.
-During his ten-year run on the show, he received six Emmy Award nominations and won four–in 1969, 1971, 1972, and 1974.
-The exact name of the category changed slightly during the period, but the award was for Outstanding Achievement by a supporting performer in music or variety show.
+Korman starred alongside Carol Burnett, Vicki Lawrence, and Tim Conway.
+During his ten-year run on the show, he received six Primetime Emmy Award nominations and won four, in 1969, 1971, 1972, and 1974.
+The exact name of the category changed slightly during the period, but the award was for "Outstanding Achievement by a Supporting Performer in Music or Variety show".
 He was also nominated for four Golden Globes for the series, winning that award in 1975.
-In 1977, he left The Carol Burnett Show to headline his own sitcom on ABC, The Harvey Korman Show, which only lasted five episodes.
+In 1977, he left The Carol Burnett Show to headline his own sitcom on ABC, The Harvey Korman Show, which lasted five episodes.

-Other work
+While appearing on The Carol Burnett Show, Korman gained further fame by appearing as the villainous Hedley Lamarr in the 1974 Mel Brooks film Blazing Saddles starring Cleavon Little, Gene Wilder, and Madeline Kahn.
+Ron Pennington of The Hollywood Reporter praised his performance writing, "The performances are all comedy gems, with Korman especially delightful as Hedley Lamarr, scheming and plotting with all the finesse of a precocious brat".
+He also starred in Brooks' High Anxiety (1977) as Dr. Charles Montague.